apache/trafficserver/doc/developer-guide/api/functions/TSRPCRegister.en.rst

    We will provide binary compatibility within the lifespan of a major release.

+:arg:`provider_name` should be a string with the Plugin's descriptor.
+A null terminated string is expected.

+:arg:`provider_len` should be the length of the provider string..

 :arg:`yamlcpp_lib_version` should be a string with the yaml-cpp library version the plugin is using.
 A null terminated string is expected.

-:arg:`provider_name` should be a string with the Plugin's descriptor.
-A null terminated string is expected.
+:arg:`yamlcpp_lib_len` should be the length of the yamlcpp_lib_len string.

 :c:func:`TSRPCRegisterMethodHandler` Add new registered method handler to the JSON RPC engine.

 :arg:`name` call name to be exposed by the RPC Engine, this should match the incoming request.
 If you register **get_stats** then the incoming jsonrpc call should have this very same name in the **method** field. .. {...'method': 'get_stats'...}.

+:arg:`name_len` The length of the name string.

 :arg:`callback` The function to be registered.
+Check :c:func:`TSRPCMethodCb`.

-Check :c:func:`TSRPCMethodCb`.  :arg:`info` TSRPCProviderHandle pointer, this will be used to provide more context information about this call.
+:arg:`info` TSRPCProviderHandle pointer,
+this will be used to provide more context information about this call.
 It is expected to use the one created by ``TSRPCRegister``.

+:arg:`opt` Pointer to `TSRPCHandlerOptions`` object.
+This will be used to store specifics about a particular call, the rpc manager will use this object to perform certain actions.
+A copy of this object will be stored by the rpc manager.

 Please check :ref:`jsonrpc_development` for examples.

 :c:func:`TSRPCRegisterNotificationHandler` Add new registered method handler to the JSON RPC engine.

 :arg:`name` call name to be exposed by the RPC Engine, this should match the incoming request.
 If you register **get_stats** then the incoming jsonrpc call should have this very same name in the **method** field. .. {...'method': 'get_stats'...}.

+:arg:`name_len` The length of the name string.

 :arg:`callback` The function to be registered.
+Check :c:func:`TSRPCNotificationCb`.

-Check :c:func:`TSRPCNotificationCb`.  :arg:`info` TSRPCProviderHandle pointer, this will be used to provide more context information about this call.
+:arg:`info` TSRPCProviderHandle pointer,
+this will be used to provide more context information about this call.
 It is expected to use the one created by ``TSRPCRegister``.

+:arg:`opt` Pointer to `TSRPCHandlerOptions`` object.
+This will be used to store specifics about a particular call, the rpc manager will use this object to perform certain actions.
+A copy of this object will be stored by the rpc manager.

 Please check :ref:`jsonrpc_development` for examples.